-Happy November, Inclusion Lab readers!
-Let’s kick off the new month with a guest post from UDL facilitator Joni Degner, who stopped by the Lab to share her UDL “eureka moment” with us back in February.
+Happy Tuesday, Inclusion Lab readers!
+Today we’re bringing you a guest post from UDL facilitator Joni Degner, who stopped by the Lab to share her UDL “eureka moment” with us back in February.
 Today Joni’s back with an eye-opening post on culturally responsive teaching—a critical topic in today’s increasingly diverse classrooms.
-What does it really mean to be “culturally responsive” as a teacher, and how can adopting a UDL approach help?
+What does it really mean to be culturally responsive as a teacher, and how can adopting a UDL approach help?
 Read on to learn from Joni’s firsthand experience.

 As a universal design for learning (UDL) facilitator, I spend much of my time working with teachers and talking about learning environments.
 The question that most often comes up when we’re talking about teaching strategies and the UDL framework is “What does that look like?”
 Teachers understand the power of modeling and often want to see a model of student engagement or a teaching strategy in action so that they can formulate what it’s supposed to look like and then adapt that to their learning environment.
 In my most recent work, many conversations have revolved around culturally responsive teaching and how to demystify it.